 Post date: Mar 19, 2014 2:15:15 AM

-Today I was talking with a friend who told me of the tragic death of his spouse which had occurred several years ago.
-A feeling of compassion flooded me as I listened because it was evident to me that he had experienced some deep emotional scars.
-To a degree, I understood his grief, since, as a 4 year old child, I had eye witnessed the tragic death of my grandmother and had experienced the negative and emotional turmoil first hand.
+Today I was talking with a friend who told me of the tragic death of his spouse.
+A feeling of compassion flooded me, as I listened, since it was evident that he had experienced some deep emotional pain.
+To a degree, I understood his grief, since, I too, at a young age, had eye-witnessed the burning death of my grandmother and experienced the emotional turmoil that followed.

 Isaiah 61:1 The Spirit of the Lord is upon me because the Lord hath anointed me to preach good tidings unto the meek; he hath sent me to bind up the broken hearted, to proclaim liberty to the captives and the opening of the prison to them that are bound: